- 1 Becoming a coach often means becoming a business owner

 Because at the end of the day, your client isn’t just purchasing coaching.
 They’re deciding to work with you as a coach, which is a very personal decision.

-Marketing for coaches: 5 tips to market your coaching business
+Marketing for coaches: 5 tips to market your business

-1. Know your niche.
-It’s beneficial to have an idea of your niche before you market your coaching business.
+To market your coaching business effectively, you must have an idea of your niche.
 Now, you don’t have to know it 100% (whew!), but you want to know as much as you can and refine as you go.
 The most important thing to consider is who your ideal clients are and where they’re hanging out on and offline, so you can show up and connect with them in those communities.

-2. Define your core message that communicates what you do.
-You want to have a clear message that explains what you do, who you do it for, and how you help — in words your clients understand.
+You want to have a clear message that explains what you do as a coach, who you do it for, and how you help — in words your clients understand.
 You don’t need to over-complicate this!
 When you’re just starting, focus on developing that singular clear core message that you can use anywhere you go.
 The simpler, the better.
 (Messaging is a key part of marketing, and without it, you simply won’t attract and convert the right people.)

 The reason that marketing coaching can be so challenging is because what you provide to your clients (the outcomes or results) are often intangible and hard to describe, even though the results are big and transformational.